Godsmith/trainfinity3/README.md

 - When an industry is selected and a new chunk is bought, any changed prices will not be reflected in the description label until industry is reselected
 - Newly created trains without wagons will be invisible until they start moving
-- Changing a platform length to 1 puts wagon on top of train engine
-  - Test also reducing platform length to less than train length to confirm that this has the same effect
 - How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?
 	1. In map generation, make sure that related resources aren't spawning less than X